WatPro/WatPro.github.io/index.md

 <dt>Data Sources</dt>
 <dd>Information collected in different ways, except web crawling machines, data from gray areas and other sources prohibited to disclose. </dd>
 <dt>Mathematical Modelling</dt>
 <dd>If time allows, TeX documents may be drafted up to explain the fundamental theories.
-Primary tools consist of Maple, Mathematics, MATLAB, R, Python(TenserFlow etc.) and SAS, but definitely not limited to these. </dd>
+Primary tools consist of Maple, Mathematics, MATLAB, R, Python(TensorFlow etc.) and SAS, but definitely not limited to these. </dd>
 <dt>Model Evaluation</dt>
 <dd>Validation ensures high quality outputs. </dd>
 <dt>Visualization </dt>
-<dd>R and Python have many good packages to produce charts, but I would rather rely on [Asymptote](http://asymptote.sourceforge.net/) and [D3.js](https://d3js.org) to create customized graphs for fine reports. </dd>
+<dd>R and Python have many good packages to produce charts, but I would rather rely on <a href="http://asymptote.sourceforge.net/" target="_blank">Asymptote</a> and <a href="https://d3js.org" target="_blank">D3.js</a> to create customized graphs for fine reports. </dd>
 </dl>